Teacher Subject Specialist Training (TSST) - MFL (French or Spanish at Secondary)

 Being able to draw on a wide range of techniques, strategies and pedagogies to improve students’ knowledge and understanding.

 The upskilling of teachers will improve the quality of teaching, which will impact directly on the classroom.
 The programme will increase capacity in schools, where recruitment and retention of subject specialists is problematic.

-Programme overview This is an 8-month blended-learning programme focusing on subject knowledge and pedagogy, suitable for non-subject specialists, existing MFL teachers wishing to teach an additional language or natives with little experience of teaching French or Spanish in the UK.
+Programme overview This is a blended-learning programme focusing on subject knowledge and pedagogy, suitable for non-subject specialists, existing MFL teachers wishing to teach an additional language or natives with little experience of teaching French or Spanish in the UK.
 It may also be appropriate for returning teachers to refresh their pedagogical knowledge and understanding.
 Due to current Covid-19 restrictions, face to face sessions will be delivered via Zoom until such time as face to face becomes possible.

 Who is it for?

-teachers who are looking to return to the profession
+Teachers who are looking to return to the profession - Returning Teachers

-Newly qualified teachers (NQTs) if outside of their Subject specialism (i.e. not their first ITT language)
+Newly qualified teachers (NQTs)if outside of their Subject specialism (i.e. not their first ITT language)

 Primary teachers are eligible if they will be teaching year 7 or 8 pupils as part of cross-school key stage 2 and 3 collaboration, e.g. in a Multi Academy Trust (MAT)